mashraf2023/lamp-docker/README.md

 ```

 ##### Notice
 You must understand that this setup is meant to be disposable, it is not supposed to be persistent.
-Any persistent data **should remain on your host computer**, do not apply changes to the VM nor store data or documents that you don't want to loose.
+Any persistent data **should remain on your host computer**, do not apply changes to the VM nor store data or documents that you don't want to lose.

 As a consequence, you may mess up with this setup, do heavy testing, install new apps to evaluate them and even crash it.
 If you need to rollback, just destroy it and recreate it as pure as the driven snow but with all your data (sources, databases and configuration intact).
 It is as simple as a `docker-compose rm -fsv && docker-compose up -d --force-recreate`.